-The United Nations Democracy Fund invites civil society organizations to apply for funding for projects to advance and support democracy during the annual proposal window, which is open only from 15 November to 15 December at www.un.org/democracyfund.
+The United Nations Democracy Fund invites civil society organizations to apply for funding for projects to advance and support democracy during the annual proposal window, which is due to open in 18 November 2016 at www.un.org/democracyfund/.
 Only on-line proposals during this period, in either English or French, will be accepted.

 UNDEF projects are two years long.
 Applicants can request a grant of a minimum of 100,000 US dollars and a maximum of 300,000 US dollars.